 former team members

-Andrea is the Office Manager of and of the Chair of Urban Design & Urban Development, under the direction of Prof. Dr. Angela Million.
+Andrea is the Office Manager of K LAB and of the Chair of Urban Design & Urban Development, under the direction of Prof. Dr. Angela Million.
 In both secretariats she handles all administrative matters including personnel and financial management, of teaching activities and everyday department affairs, as well as of all affiliated research projects.
 In addition, she is responsible for student examination services and committee work.
 She has lived and worked in several German cities and has been active in University and Examination Offices since 2002.